-Strabismus, commonly referred to as "crossed eyes," is a condition where the eyes do not properly align with each other when looking at an object.
-In this condition, one eye may look straight ahead, and the other eye may turn inward, outward, upward, or downward.
+Strabismus, commonly referred to as "crossed eyes," is not only a cosmetic condition but happens when the eyes do not properly align with each other when looking at an object.
+In this condition, one eye may look straight ahead, and the other eye may deviate inward, outward, upward, or downward.
 It is not a cosmetic issue but also affects vision, depth perception, and the overall eye health.

 According to the American Association for Pediatric Ophthalmology and Strabismus (AAPOS), about 2-4% of children in the United States have some form of strabismus.
 It can occur at birth or develop later during childhood.